Delicious truffle fries first baked in the oven then flavored with truffle oil and seasoned with truffle salt.

 - Remove the potatoes from the oven and drizzle with truffle oil.

-- Sprinkle with grated Parmigiano Reggiano cheese and fresh parsley.
+- Sprinkle with grated Parmesan cheese and fresh parsley.

 - Grab both ends of parchment paper toss the fries to cover them evenly with the garnish.